EonClaw/DIY-Flight-Controller-STM32F411CEU6/UPLOAD.md

     While connected to INAv or Betaflight-Configurator, got to CLI and type

-    "DFU" for INAV-Configurator or "BL" for Betaflight-Configurator
+    "dfu" for INAV-Configurator or "bl" for Betaflight-Configurator

 Upload firmware using Configurator while in DFU mode.